ilyavf/tx-builder/notes-on-monadic-composition.md

 composition style.
 There are two "applications" in the package - a transaction builder and a decoder.
 Both have their own composition functions because there are differences in how to glue the unit functions they are composed of.

+In the [next article](compose-decoder-explained.md) we are discussing how a transaction decoder is implemented.